When my kids express interests outside the gender norm for boys, here’s why I let them go.

 Put the Ball in His Court

-“What did you and daddy decide?” asked my oldest son after our conversation was finished.
+“What did you and Daddy decide?” said my oldest son after his Dad left.

-He said he’d rather not paint his toes anymore.
-He’s sensitive and has been aware of the things that make him different from others since he was three years old.
+“I don’t want to paint my toes anymore,” said my son.
+I wasn’t surprised.
+He’s sensitive and has been progressively aware of each thing that makes him different since he was three years old.

 “That’s fine,” I said.
 “The bottom line is that you get to decide for yourself what to wear, and you don’t make fun of other people for what they decide.”